 ii.
 30th June 2024 – end date.

-There are some penalties and interest not eligible for the tax amnesty.
-Penalties and interests from the following three sources do not qualify for tax amnesty:
+There are some penalties and interest that are not eligible for the tax amnesty.
+Penalties and interest from the following three sources do not qualify for tax amnesty:

-Taxpayers with penalties and interest from assessments resulting from acts considered tax avoidance under the tax Acts, as stipulated under Section 85 of the Tax Procedures Act, 2015, do not qualify for Amnesty.
+Taxpayers with penalties and interest in assessments resulting from acts considered tax avoidance under the tax Acts, as stipulated under Section 85 of the Tax Procedures Act, 2015, do not qualify for amnesty.

 b.
 Tax Debts for Periods after 31st December 2022

-All taxpayers with tax debt: principal tax, penalties and interest for tax periods after 31st December 2022 are not eligible for Amnesty.
+Taxpayers with tax debt, including principal tax, penalties, and interest for tax periods after December 31, 2022, are not eligible for Amnesty.

-Any penalty and interest from unpaid principal taxes for the tax periods before 31st December 2022 will not qualify for Amnesty after 30th June 2024.
+Any penalty and interest from unpaid principal taxes for tax periods before 31 December 2022 will not qualify for amnesty after 30 June 2024.

 Effective Date of Tax Amnesty

-The tax amnesty is not forever but is for 10 months.
-The amnesty period commenced on 1st September 2023 and is up to 30th June 2024.
-By the time you are reading this article, how many months are we in?
+The tax amnesty is not forever, but is for 10 months.
+The amnesty period commenced on September 1, 2023, and will run until June 30, 2024.
+By the time you read this article, how many months will we be in?

 Tax Liabilities Covered By the Tax Amnesty

-Waiver for penalties and interest is provided under the Tax Procedures Act, 2015.
-Hence, the Amnesty only applies to tax systems covered by the Act.
+A waiver of penalties and interest is provided under the Tax Procedures Act, 2015.
+Hence, the amnesty only applies to tax systems covered by the Act.

 The taxes are:

-1. Income tax – Corporate, Pay As You Earn, Withholding income tax, Monthly rental income, etc.
+- Income tax – Corporate, Pay As You Earn, withholding income tax, monthly rental income, etc.

 Monthly Tax Payments and Balance of Tax Due After 31st December 2022

-The date is 31st December 2022 as the cut-off for amnesty qualification.
-What will happen to penalties and interest for taxes whose payment was legally due 31st December 2022?
+The cutoff date for amnesty qualification is December 31st 2022.
+What will happen to penalties and interest for taxes whose payment was legally due December 31st, 2022?

 This is what should happen: